EthanNorton/MSDS-alignment/README.md

   - Throughout and during this period, I am also reading some books related to devops, exploring functional programming, as well as working on a strong foundation in leetcode problems.
 I experienced a mental health setback, so I am dialing back down to one and will push back the statistics studies for awhile.

-My **fourth** course will be MSDS 434 (Winter 2025).
+My **fourth** course will be MSDS 434 or MSDS 422 (Winter 2025).
 I reached out before the Fall to prepare a bit, and think of how to apply it to roles.
-I also wanted to allow ample time to prepare for MSDS 422 (Machine Learning), and will comment some other Math prep I did for that course.

-My **fifth** course will be MSDS 422 (Spring 2025).

 ## Demo of Classes